Transport processes, freezing, embolism

 Gas exchange, BVOCs, tree growth, measurement methodology, technical development, boreal forests

 Long term measurements of tree and forest floor gas exchange, including VOCs, using online measurement methods.
 Understanding the dynamics, dependency on environmental controls of gas exchange, especially VOCs.

-My major research interest is carbon cycling in forest soil and the role of ectomycorrhizal fungi in belowground carbon dynamics.
-In addition, I am interested in the enzymes as well as other metabolites (VOC-compounds, bioactive compounds) produced by fungi.
+My major research interest is carbon cycling in forest and agricultural soils and the role of mycorrhizal fungi in belowground carbon dynamics.
+In addition, I am interested in the enzymes as well as other metabolites (VOC-compounds, bioactive compounds, microbial litter) produced by fungi.
+I use microbiological, chemical and isotopic (13C, 15N, 14C) methods in my work, and currently collaborate tightly with soil C modelers in order to incorporate novel experimental data into models for better model predictions on soil C pools.
 My earlier projects include studies on fungal bioremediation and biodiversity.

 Carbon dynamics in forest soils, with special interest in disturbed (fire, wind, reindeer grazing, etc.) areas

 My current projects include measuring the short and long term effects of forest fires on the stability of carbon pools in boreal forests, estimating carbon turnover on disturbed forest areas and studying the carbon neutrality of reindeer management.

 My passion is to understand biological, biochemical and physical interactions in nature.
 My long-term focus has been in the uptake and release of greenhouse gases, mainly carbon dioxide, and the overall carbon cycle.
 Most of my studies has concerned forested ecosystems but nowadays, I study urban and agricultural ecosystems as well.